doreenhii/noetherPerception/brainstorm.md

 	This approach moves in the direction of selecting the appropriate variables, followed by proposing a suitable Lagrangian to describe the phenomena (invariance), then deriving its conservation law.
 </p>
 <p>
 	The challenge to this approach is that we do not know how to describe perception.
-Drawing parallels in Physics, objects are abstracted away and described in terms of energies.
+To draw a parallel, in Physics, objects are abstracted away and described in terms of energies.
 Motion of objects are therefore also captured as changes in their energies.
 After suitable variables such as energies are identified, there needs to be the appropriate proposal of Lagrangian, e.g. $L = K - U$.
 For mechanical systems, $L = K - U$ just works, but for other domains, the Lagrangian should be a function that generates equations of motion.
 But how was $L = K - U$ first proposed?
 How did the author know that it just works?
 One could even ask, why distilling the substance of an object to be its energy?
 In a broad sense, in order for that to happen, scientists start from making observations, they then formulate theories on how the system works, and finally refining better theories to be able to capture more cases.
 This is the face-to-face confrontation method because you need special insights to propose something that will capture the hidden, intrinsic, inner workings of perception.
 </p>
 <p>
 	The importance of picking the appropriate phenomena.
-Drawing parallels in Physics, an object by itself does not offer incentive to study.
+To draw a parallel, in Physics, an object by itself does not offer incentive to study.
 In other words, there is not enough perspective for physicists to come up with brilliant guesses on the underlying laws of the object.
 It is when objects are set into motion that a perspective opened up, which led to the proposal of characterizing dynamics or motion of systems by energy and momentum.
 That may be the reason for the field of mechanics to be one of the oldest branches in physics.
 Similarly, what are some phenomena that we can study when we set perception in "motion"?
 Then, subsequent questions may follow: What are the possible ways to describe perception?
 And what have been tried?
 What should be the Lagrangian that generates the "motion" of perception, such that we quantify how similar two percepts are, and if they are invariant?
 </p>
 <p>
 	Verification step to check the legitimacy of Lagrangian (and the proposed abstraction of perception): check its number of symmetries.
 If the arrived percept does not depend on some variable $z$, then applying transformations along $z$ axis should have no impact on the dynamics under study (symmetric along the dimension).